 Court Standards and Design Guide

 The Court Standards and Design Guide (CSDG) 2010 edition provides comprehensive guidance for designing court buildings.
 Although noise is mentioned throughout the document, Section 28 sub-sections 29, 30 and 31 are particularly relevant to acoustics.
+This document has been withdrawn by HM Courts & Tribunals service but has not been formally replaced.
 If you have a project relating to the CSDG please contact WBM for assistance.

 Health Technical Memorandum 08-01: Acoustics